jCobbSK/playground/README.md

 - Official `vite` scaffold
     - As we don't have multiple routes and not content heavy (otherwise I would use Next.js / Astro)
 - `airbnb eslint` config and `prettier` for linting/formatting with small tweaks explained in the file
+    - To have some reasonable defaults
 - Testing with `vitest` and `cypress`
+    - Vitest is fast, battery included with nice API, support snapshots and we use the same config as main app
 - Styling with `styled-components`
+    - Just because task specified CSS-in-JS , personally I would prefer tailwind / css modules
 - Virtual scroll with `react-window`
+    - Lightweight, a bit obscure API, it was tie with `virtuoso` but I've used virtuoso before so tried new thing
 - Drag and drop with `react-beautiful-dnd`
+    - It is backed by atlasian
+    - It has playground how to make it work with `react-window`
 - For API only simple `express` with typescript